Warxcell/files/README.md

 This bundle also contains form and constraint for uploading and validating files.
 You can write your own naming strategy how files are created on Filesystem.
 You can even write your own FileSystem backend for Flysystem and use it here.

-Currently only Doctrine ORM is supported as persistence layer.
+Currently, only Doctrine ORM is supported as persistence layer.
 Feel free to submit PRs for others.

 ## Serving files from controller